 4 Tips for purchasing a home with a variable income

 When qualifying a homebuyer for a mortgage, lenders need to verify that the borrowers have a steady income.
 If you have an irregular or variable income, this process becomes more complex.
 It’s possible to purchase a home with a variable income, but it does take some extra considerations.

 When you have a variable income, it’s important to keep all your documents up-to-date, so your lender has the most relevant information.
 Provide your lender with the following:

 - If renting, proof of making the rent on time from the landlord

-Improving your credit score will go a long way in getting a home approved with a variable income.
+Improving your credit score will go a long way in getting approved for a home loan with a variable income.
 A good credit score shows the lender that you can manage debt responsibly.
 Aim for a score of at least 650-700.

-A good credit score will give you a better chance of not only getting approved for a loan but lower interest rates and a larger loan.
+A good credit score will give you a better chance of getting approved for a loan, lower interest rates, and a larger loan.

-You will need to sign a Form 4506-T, granting your lender permission to access your tax returns.
-In doing so, you will be showing your lender that you are honest about your income.
+You’ll need to sign a Form 4506-T, granting your lender permission to access your tax returns.
+In doing so, you will be showing your lender that you are transparent about your income.
 You will also need at least two years of tax returns and an explanation of income trends, such as seasonal income drops.
 Be ready to explain income trends to your lender.